 There is a need to balance safety, recreation and other uses of space with grass cutting regimes.
 For example, it’s important to maintain highway verges at a certain height for road safety purposes.

-However, we have introduced meadows into some of our parks.
+However, we have introduced meadows into a lot of our parks and open spaces.
 Meadows are flower-rich grasslands which are left to grow long.
 They’re great for insects such as bees and butterflies and add lots of colour to our parks throughout the seasons.
 They require less intensive management compared to normal grass – they are cut on a yearly cycle rather than 10 times a year for normal grass.

 In addition, the Council is reviewing grass cutting regimes across the district to further improve biodiversity.
 For more information on the Council’s work to improve biodiversity in the district please visit our biodiversity webpages.